Porencephaly

 Paris, FR

-Elisabeth Lasserve-Tournier practices in Paris, France.
+Elisabeth Lasserve-Tournier practices practicing medicine in Paris, France.
 Ms. Lasserve-Tournier is rated as an Elite expert by MediFind in the treatment of Porencephaly.
-Her top areas of expertise are Porencephaly, Familial Porencephaly, Moyamoya Disease, and Cerebral Cavernous Malformation.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Porencephaly, Familial Porencephaly, Moyamoya Disease, and Cerebral Cavernous Malformation.

 Experienced in Porencephaly